 The goal of this project is multifaceted.
-Firstly, the training sessions aim to make music venues aware of the necessity to focus on a broader and more culturally diverse audience.
+Firstly, the sessions aim to make music venues aware of the necessity to focus on a broader and more culturally diverse audience.
 We provide them not only with tools to achieve this but also aim to create awareness of where sensitivities lie and how to gain first an understanding of the backgrounds of the communities they wish to outreach to.
 This process may initially be unfamiliar for both sides due to cultural differences, and we will show how these can be bridged by being open and transparent.

 Next, we aim to create a match between this new audience and the innovative and perhaps experimental productions that differ from what is traditionally staged by HIP-performing ensembles.
 The interaction between these emerging producers and the music venue is crucial for success.
 In a sense, the music venue is a co-creator, as it provides the environment and the audience; both factors influence the experience of the production and thus its success.
 This awareness requires that the organisation of the music venue forms a different kind of relationship with the ensembles, or for larger productions, the creative makers and performers.
 A music venue must have an open mind.